yourdevkalki/arbitrum-vibekit/examples/typescript/lending-agent/README.md

 3. **`agentToolHandlers.ts`**

-   Contains handler functions for MCP tools (borrow, repay, supply, withdraw, and getUserPositions) and Validates tool output before passing it to the `Agent` for on-chain execution.
+   Contains handler functions for MCP tools (borrow, repay, supply, withdraw, and getUserPositions) and Validates tool output before passing it to the agent for on-chain execution.

+## Example Capabilities

+Below are some example user inputs that showcase the lending agent's capabilities:

+1. Request a token loan:

+   "Borrow 100 USDC"

+2. Pay back a portion (or all) of an existing loan:

+   "Repay 50 USDC"

+3. Deposit a certain token into the lending platform:

+   "Supply 250 WETH"

+4. Retrieve a previously deposited tokens from the protocol:

+   "Withdraw 50 WETH"

+5. Pull real-time lending and borrowing data such as health factor, total borrows, and supplied assets:

+   "Show my current positions"

 ## Run Agent